wistn/sited_test/README.md

             "request": "launch",
             "name": "sited_test",
             "program": "/path/to/node_modules/sited_test/bin.js",
-            "runtimeArgs": [
-                "--unhandled-rejections=strict"
-            ],
-            "args": ["${file}", "关键词"]
+            "args": ["${file}", "searchword"]
         }
     ]
 }
 ```

 replace /path/to/node_modules/sited_test/bin.js with actual bin.js's path.
-If `"关键词"` was deleted, that built-in keyword of bin.js would be used.
+If `"searchword"` was deleted, that built-in keyword of bin.js would be used.

 > #### or 2.
 After npm installs the project globally as `npm i sited_test -g`
 >